 A body with Covid washed ashore.
-Now this Pacific Island nation isn't taking any chances
+Now this Pacific island nation isn't taking any chances

 According to Prime Minister Bob Loughman, the travel ban is in place while authorities conduct contact tracing, RNZ reported.

 As part of those efforts, 16 people have been put in quarantine -- most of them police officers who went to the scene when the body was found, according to the report.
-The Director-General of Health, Russell Tamata, is urging the public to get tested, although he said the risk of community transmission was low, according to RNZ.
+The director-general of health, Russell Tamata, is urging the public to get tested, although he said the risk of community transmission was low, according to RNZ.

 The leader of the opposition, Ralph Regenvanu, said on Twitter that although Vanuatu had imposed "admirably strict quarantine protocols on all ports of entry into the country," they didn't foresee that a dead body with Covid-19 could wash ashore and be put in "the only mortuary in the country where people gather to mourn every day."